 May 3, 2017 A coalition of environmental and public health groups, represented by Earthjustice sues EPA for unlawfully delaying compliance deadlines under Section 705 of the APA.
 Clean Water Action et al. v.
-Pruitt, civil action no. 17-cv-00817 (D.D.C.)
+Pruitt, No. 17-cv-00817 (D.D.C.),

-June 6, 2017 EPA proposes delaying compliance deadlines in the rule, perhaps for a period of two years.
+June 6, 2017 EPA proposes delaying compliance deadlines in the rule and takes comment on whether the agency should specify a time period for delay.
 EPA notes that it has already delayed the deadlines pending litigation but proposes this delay to cover the same provisions should litigation end.

 Aug.
-11, 2017 EPA Administrator Pruitt writes a letter to rule petitioners suggesting EPA would issue new power plant effluent standards.
+11, 2017 EPA Administrator Pruitt writes a letter telling the administrative petitioners that EPA will issue new power plant effluent standards.

 Aug.
 22, 2017 In response to a request from EPA, the Fifth Circuit agrees to sever the claims related to the delayed deadlines and to put these claims on hold while EPA revisits the underlying standards.
-EPA notes elsewhere that it could take three years to issue new standards.
+Southwestern Electric Power Company v.
+EPA, No. 15-60821 (5th Cir.).